 More than 70 percent of all children between the ages of five and 14 ride bicycles.
 This enjoyable pastime, however, does not come without risk.

-When child bike accidents occur, it is usually up to the family to obtain justice through the law.
+When child bike accidents occur, our Dallas personal injury attorney says, it is usually up to the family to obtain justice through the law.

 What to Do After Your Child Is in a Bicycle Accident